On the ergodicity of the frame flow on even-dimensional manifolds: Introduction

 {\bf Organisation of the article.} In \S \ref{section:preliminary} we recall some properties of curvature under the pinching assumption, Fourier analysis and symmetric tensors, geometry of $SM$, and we state the Pestov identity.
-In \S \ref{section:dynamics} we introduce the transitivity group for principal bundle extensions of Anosov flows, state the non-Abelian Liv\v sic theorem, and show that non-ergodicity of the frame flow implies the existence of non-zero flow-invariant structures on $SM$.
-Finally, in \S \ref{section:invariant} we prove delicate bounds involving the pinching constant for the terms appearing in the Pestov identity, which in turn enables us to complete the proof.\\
+In \S \ref{section:dynamics} we introduce the transitivity group for principal bundle extensions of Anosov flows, state a correspondence between flow-invariant sections of (associated) vector bundles and fixed vectors of (associated) representations of the transitivity group, and show that non-ergodicity of the frame flow implies the existence of non-zero flow-invariant structures on $SM$.
+Finally, in \S \ref{section:invariant} we prove delicate bounds involving the pinching constant for the terms appearing in the Pestov identity, which in turn enables us to complete the proof.
+Note that a survey of the results in this paper can be found in \cite{Cekic-Lefeuvre-Moroianu-Semmelmann-22}. \\

 \textbf{Acknowledgements:} M.C. has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 725967), and an Ambizione grant (project number 201806) from the Swiss National Science Foundation.
-We thank Julien Marché for fruitful discussions.
+A.M. was partly supported by the PNRR-III-C9-2023-I8 grant CF 149/31.07.2023 {\em Conformal Aspects of Geometry and Dynamics}.
+We thank Julien Marché for fruitful discussions, and the anonymous referees for their useful comments and remarks, which allowed us to significantly improve the exposition.